NBCUniversal: Television

-NBC Universal Television has its modern roots in a series of expansions undertaken by NBC.
-In the late 1980s, NBC began pursuing a strategy of diversification, including the formation of two NBC-owned cable-television networks: CNBC and America's Talking.
+NBC Universal Television has its modern roots in a series of expansions undertaken by NBC, whose full legal name was National Broadcasting Company, Inc. In the late 1980s, NBC began pursuing a strategy of diversification, including the formation of two NBC-owned cable-television networks: CNBC and America's Talking.
 NBC also had partial ownership of several regional sports channels and other cable channels such as American Movie Classics and Court TV (until 2007).

 In 1995, NBC began operating NBC Desktop Video, a financial news service that delivered live video to personal computers.
 The following year, NBC announced an agreement with Microsoft to create an all-news cable television channel, MSNBC (using its subscriber base from America's Talking network).
 A separate joint venture with Microsoft included establishing a news website, MSNBC.com (now NBCNews.com).

 In 1998, NBC partnered with Dow Jones & Co.
-The two companies combined their financial news channels outside the US.
+The two companies combined their financial news channels outside the United States.
 The new networks included NBC Europe, CNBC Europe, NBC Asia, CNBC Asia, NBC Africa, and CNBC Africa.

 In 1999, NBC took a 32% stake in the Paxson group, operator of PAX TV.
 Five years later, NBC decided to sell its interest in PAX TV and end its relationship with PAX owner, Paxson Communications.

-In 2001, NBC acquired the US Spanish-language broadcaster Telemundo, that includes the bilingual Mun2 Television for $1.98 billion.
+In 2001, NBC acquired the US Spanish-language broadcaster Telemundo, which includes the bilingual Mun2 Television for $1.98 billion.
 That same year NBC acquired the cable channel Bravo.